shriacquia/standup-chrome-extension/README.md

-# SCRUM Daily Standup Chrome Extension
+# SCRUM Daily Standup Chrome Extension for Jira Cloud

 A Chrome extension designed to facilitate daily standup meetings for SCRUM teams.
 This extension helps team members quickly share their updates by integrating directly with Jira tickets.